What is a Missed Miscarriage?

 What is a missed miscarriage?

-Also known as a silent miscarriage, a missed miscarriage is when the baby has died or not developed, but there has been no physical signs that something is wrong.
+Also known as a silent miscarriage, a missed miscarriage is when the baby has died or not developed, but there have been no physical signs that something is wrong.
 This may occur before a woman even realizes she is pregnant or in the very early stages of pregnancy.

 In a missed miscarriage false positive pregnancy tests can occur as a result of pregnancy hormones remaining high.
 And if you are early in your pregnancy you may not be able to feel the baby move or kick and therefore don’t notice any changes.